Grief Songs

 Elizabeth Gauffreau writes fiction and poetry with a strong connection to family and place.
 She holds a B.A. in English from Old Dominion University and an M.A. in English/Fiction Writing from the University of New Hampshire.
 She is currently the Assistant Dean of Curriculum & Assessment for Champlain College Online, where she is an Associate Professor.
 Her fiction and poetry have been published in literary magazines and several themed anthologies.
 Her debut novel, Telling Sonny, was published by Adelaide Books in 2018.
 Liz lives in Nottingham, New Hampshire with her husband.

-Elizabeth’s website.
+Please check out Elizabeth’s website.

-Her Amazon Author Page.
+And her Amazon Author Page.

 I think it is wise to reread as you say.
 A timely reminder that I need to get this book!